moshner/MuteAndroidWithTasker/README.md

 **Solution**: Mute my phone automatically by the simple act of turning it upside down on the table.

-![phone being turned upside down to illustrate the task][phone-illustration]

 Overview
 --------
 This solution uses **tasker** for Android to sense the orientation of your phone and turn off the volume.
 Optionally, you can then create an exit task to return the phone to a more normal volume.